nckp/hexagonal_grids/README.md

 # hexagonal_grids
-Implements common formulas and algorithms for working with hexagonal grids.
+Implements common formulas and algorithms for working with hexagonal grids as python functions.

 Reference: https://www.redblobgames.com/